Certificate in International Engineering

 International engineering course

-Successful completion of the one-credit course, “Current Issues in International Engineering,” is required.
+Successful completion of the one-credit course, “Current Issues in International Engineering (InterEGR 413),” is required.
+This course is only offered during the fall semester.

-Each student must submit a study plan to the Certificate advisor in his/her department for approval.
+Each student must submit a study plan to the certificate advisor in his/her department for approval.
 Only students with a GPA of at least 2.75 may apply.
-Substitutions and exceptions will be considered by the Certificate in International Engineering Oversight Committee, which is composed of faculty and staff from the College of Engineering.
-Students may not elect the pass/fail option for any course that is used to satisfy the requirements for the Certificate.
-However, courses taken on a study abroad program through International Engineering Studies and Programs (IESP) are exempt from this grading requirement.
+Substitutions and exceptions will be considered by the certificate in International Engineering Oversight Committee, which is composed of faculty and staff from the College of Engineering.
+Students may not elect the pass/fail option for any course that is used to satisfy the requirements for the certificate.
+However, courses taken on a study abroad program in collaboration with the College of Engineering are exempt from this grading requirement.
 Successful completion of Certificate requirements will be noted on the student’s official transcript.
-For additional information, contact Amanda Hammatt, International Engineering Studies and Programs (Computer-Aided Engineering Building, 1410 Engineering Drive, Room 170); 608/263-2191; firstname.lastname@example.org).
+For additional information, contact Amanda Hammatt at firstname.lastname@example.org or make an appointment through Starfish.